 When the war in Iraq started a couple of years after graduating, I found myself following the front line across the border.
 My deployments proved to be a difficult time for me.
 Not only for the constant threat of death, but also because of my run-ins with Charlotte's buffed up cousins, the camel spiders.
 Reading saved my life during this time.
 It did not save my life in the literal sense, but in the mental sense.
 Reading helped me escape from reality and kept me sane.
 When the bombs and mortars were coming in and the missiles were flying overhead, I would put my nose in a book and get lost.
 Instead of worrying about living or dying, I would step through the doorway to fight dragons and save kingdoms.
 I needed any escape I could get from such a horrifying reality.
 During my first deployment, I lost my self in The Wheel of Time series by Robert Jordan.
-I then lost myself in the Sword of Truth novels by Terry Goodkind during my last deployment.
+I then lost myself in the Sword of Truth novels by Terry Goodkind during my second deployment and the Malazan Book of the Fallen series by Steven Erikson during my last deployment.
 Reading helped me through all three deployments and helps me to this day.
 I can always count on reading for a rescue.